Snohomish, Washington: History

 By 1899, Snohomish had 2,000 residents, 25 businesses, and 80 homes.
 After First Street was paved with brick in 1903, a three-day celebration was held by residents to mark the occasion.
 The city's first public library was opened in 1910 with funds from industrialist Andrew Carnegie; the Snohomish Carnegie Building, the oldest public building in the city, remained in use as a library until it was replaced by a modern building at a different site in 2003.

+On May 7, 1911, a memorable event took place near Snohomish, north of present-day Harvey Airfield, with the first powered flight in Snohomish County history by Fred J. Wiseman.
+He climbed to an altitude of approximately 18 meters in his self-built aircraft for less than a minute before landing somewhat roughly.
+Wiseman was the first amateur pilot and the first aircraft builder in California, and he further cemented his legacy with the first airmail flight on February 17/18 of the same year, from Petaluma to Santa Rosa.

 On May 30, 1911, a major fire struck First Street and destroyed one block of buildings between Avenues B and C, affecting 35 businesses.
 It caused $170,000 in damage and prompted much of downtown to be rebuilt with brick.
 The population of Snohomish grew to over 3,000 in 1920 and remained relatively stable for the next 40 years.
 The city was connected to Everett by an interurban railway that ceased operations in 1921 after a trestle was damaged during a major flood.

 The Great Depression was not acutely felt in Snohomish due to its primarily agrarian economy.
 One of the area's largest employers, the Bickford Ford car dealership, was founded in 1934 and flourished.
 The 1930s brought Snohomish national notice as the hometown of baseball star Earl Averill, the first Washingtonian elected to the Baseball Hall of Fame.
 Averill played from 1929 to 1941, mostly with the Cleveland Indians.
 An airport, named Harvey Airfield, was built south of downtown Snohomish by a local family and remains privately operated.